Section 8 notice received. You do not have to leave.

 How section 8 possession works — step by step.

-Check the form number
+Check the prescribed form

 The grounds explained